 and

-(b) the Commission or the Corporation does not require the authorization of the Minister to a deviation from the plan pursuant to section 97(4),
+(b) the Commission or the Corporation does not require the authorisation of the Minister to a deviation from the plan pursuant to section 97(4),

-the Commission or the Corporation is authorized to proceed to carry out, construct or provide the general works.
+the Commission or the Corporation is authorised to proceed to carry out, construct or provide the general works.

 (2) Subject to subsection (1), where the Commission or the Corporation considers that the requirements of sections 93 and 94 have been complied with but that objections or comments material to the proposal have not been met by amendment of the proposal, the Commission or the Corporation shall submit the proposal to the Minister informing him of the original proposal and, if it has been altered, the manner in which it has been altered and shall furnish to the Minister such plans, description, specifications, estimates or other information as the Minister may require relating thereto.